raihanahmadkhan/raihanahmadkhan/README.md

 ### 🚀 About Me

-I am a final-year Computer Science student at **BIT Mesra** with a passion for building tech that solves real world problems.
+I am a third-year Computer Science student at **BIT Mesra** with a passion for building tech that solves real world problems.
 I don't just write code; I build products that people use.

 * 🔭 **What I'm building:** I'm currently refining an **AI-Powered Student Stress Detector** using React and FastAPI to help students track mental health via fuzzy logic.
 * 🌱 **What I'm learning:** Deep diving into **Microservices, Docker, and System Design** to make my applications scalable and robust.